saltant-org/saltant/README.md

 # saltant

-### NOTE: this project is an active work in progress
+### NOTE #1: this project is an active work in progress
+### NOTE #2: there's been a few big changes recently and the documentation has not *yet* been updated to reflect this!

 saltant is a web app for running task instances which are distributed (run on many machines), containerized (run within